Do you struggle to find new leads and grow your audience?

 Determine your target audience/persona

 The first and most important step in sales prospecting is determining your target audience/persona.
-This will help you focus your efforts on finding individuals and companies that are more likely to be interested in what you have to offer.
+This will help you focus your efforts on finding individuals and companies more likely to be interested in what you offer.
 Once you have determined your target audience, it becomes much easier to know how to build a solid strategy to reach them.

 Here are some resources to help you build your target persona: